 School isn’t all classroom activity.
 Field trips and activities celebrate special times of year.
 A favorite is each July when our six-year-old Pre-Kindergartens graduate from Rise ready to enter mainstream kindergarten.
 Their graduation ceremony, complete with cap and gowns, leaves nary a dry eye in sight among proud parents, staff and visitors.
 Give to this program now.

 • Per Class of 10 Graduating Students $5,000 • Per Student $500

-To ensure the successful transition of Rise’s six-year-olds into their next learning environment, our Executive Director personally attends transitional “Admission Review and Dismissal meetings” at each student’s new kindergarten.
-This is an extraordinary step taken by few other schools, but so important as many public and mainstream schools have encountered so few children with Down syndrome that they may automatically place children into Life Skills, or special education classrooms.
+To ensure the successful transition of Rise’s five and six year olds into their next learning environment, our Executive Director personally attends transitional “Admission Review and Dismissal meetings” at each student’s new kindergarten.
+This is an extraordinary step taken by few other schools, but so important as many public and mainstream schools have encountered so few children with developmental disabilities that they may automatically place children into Life Skills, or special education classrooms.
 This can be a shame since Rise students are so prepared academically and socially, that they are ready for the reading, writing and math requirements for kindergarten and first grade, often testing above the other entering typically developing students.
 Rise believes that students develop best when they can see and model after their traditional learning peers, and thus recommends that our graduates spend as minimal time during K-12 in a Life Skills classroom as possible.
 Their presence in a mainstream classroom helps all children develop understanding for people with differences – qualities that benefit them throughout life.
 Give to this program now.

 New Sensory Garden